Skip to content

 The feel

-Four Barrel stays on the shortlist because it still offers a recognisable San Francisco coffee identity rather than a generic specialty template.
-The Valencia cafe combines house roasting, real retail depth, and a room with enough personality to make the stop memorable, while The Mill gives the brand a second city foothold.
-If you only visit one branch to understand the company, this is the one to start with.
+Four Barrel stays on the shortlist because Valencia still offers a recognisable San Francisco coffee identity rather than a generic specialty template.
+House roasting, real retail depth, and a room with enough street-level presence to stay memorable give it a stronger claim than reputation alone.
+If you only visit one location to understand the company, this is the one to start with.

 At a glance